ohturuokasovellus/OhtuRuokasovellus/documentation/developersGuide.md

 To start the application locally, run `npm start` and `npm run start:server` in different windows.

 NB: before running Playwright tests or if there's unexplained errors with them, generate new production build with `npm run build`.

+## Technology stack

+1. React Native with Expo
+   * Frontend is built with React Native library since application is used mostly in mobile environment
+   * Easy to make iOS or/and Android app in the future
+2. Node.js with Express
+   * Server-side is implemented with Node using Express library to manage application programming interface
+3. PostgreSQL
+   * Simple and efficient database that is sufficient for our project needs
+   * In dev-env and Github workflow we used free databases from ElephantSQL and Render
+4. Playwright and Jest
+   * Backend tests are implemented using Jest framework
+   * End-to-end tests are implemented with Playwright framework which in our experience is more developer-friendly than it's competitor Robot Framework
+5. Rahti Openshift and Docker
+   * Dev-env containerization with Docker is possible
+   * Staging and production environments are in Rahti which uses Openshift container platform
+6. ESLint for code formatting

 ## Code structure
 ```php